Garden Decking Cost

 Which is better for a family garden, composite decking or a patio?

-The material you choose is also a price factor, as some decking materials are more expensive than others.
-So, if you have a low budget in mind, you may want to stick to timber decking, which typically costs around £1,000 to £1,500 to install.
+If you have a low budget in mind, you may want to stick to timber decking, which typically costs around £1,100 to £1,650 to install.

 If you already have decking in your garden that needs to be replaced, you will also need to factor in the replacement costs.
-It may be that you only need some of your decking replaced, which can cost around £300.
-However, for a full replacement, you should expect to pay about £4,000 or more.
+Spot replacements cost around £330, however, a full replacement can cost £4,400 or more.

 How Do I Know Which Type of Garden Decking Is Right for Me?